exasol/integration-test-docker-environment/doc/user_guide/user_guide.rst

        --confd-port-forward 8443 --create-confd-user

 Use ``--create-confd-user`` to create ITDE's disposable ConfD Basic-auth user.
-ITDE creates it only after database readiness, performs one bounded privileged ``confd_client`` operation, and records no password in command output, logs, or ``environment_info.json``.
+ITDE creates it only after database readiness and runs ``confd_client`` through the selected database OS access method: Docker exec by default or the forwarded SSH endpoint with ``--db-os-access SSH``.
+The SSH executor waits for the SSH service to accept connections before running the command.
+ITDE records no password in command output, logs, or ``environment_info.json``.
 Instead, ``database_info.confd_info`` exposes the username, direct endpoint (when forwarded), SSH-tunnel target, and an owner-only ``confd_credentials.json`` path.
 Consumers obtain the password with ``database_info.confd_info.read_credentials()``.

 This is an explicit test-only lifecycle: it is unsupported with